 “Everybody knows here that I’m technical numbnuts in real life so this is like a fantasy world,” says Anderson.

-Until Amazon pulls its finger out and gets a new Stargate series going, Stargate A.I.
+Until Amazon gets a new Stargate series going, Stargate A.I.
 Version 2.0 hits the spot.

 The last time the three characters appeared together was in the two-part finale to Stargate Universe’s first season in 2010, and Richard Dean Anderson’s last TV role was in 2013 when he made a hilarious cameo as himself in the ABC sitcom Don’t Trust the B—- in Apartment 23.